sleighsoft/VLClive/README.rst

 VLClive is an extension that integrates livestreamer (https://github.com/chrippa/livestreamer) into the famous VLC media player.
-VLClive is written in LUA and uses the VLC Lua plugin interface.
+VLClive is written in Lua and uses the VLC Lua plugin interface.

 Current Capabilities
 --------------------